 SWEET is a multidisciplinary NERC large grant, involving a number of researchers at the University of Bristol, Southampton, Cardiff University, Open University, Northumbria University and Imperial College.
 It is closely aligned with the international DeePMIP project (https://www.deepmip.org/sweet/).

 This fully funded 44 month studentship is based at Imperial College (with visiting trips / extended stays at the University of Bristol) and will explore the Eocene deep oceans and ocean circulation using a combined model-data approach.
 The student will be part of the SSCP DTP cohort: https://www.imperial.ac.uk/ grantham/education/science-and-solutions-for-a-changing-planet-dtp/).

 Methodology and Supervision

 (1) Eocene deep water masses will be reconstructed using the neodymium isotopic composition of fossil fish teeth and debris from a number of global sites, which are simultaneously investigated for key environmental parameters (e.g. T, CO2) by other SWEET partners.
 The geochemical analyses will be performed at Imperial’s state-of-the-art MAGIC laboratories (Mass Spectrometry and Isotope Geochemistry at Imperial College London) in the Department of Earth Science and Engineering.
 (2) Based on the geochemical results, as well as on model runs preformed within the Bristol SWEET group, the student will perform additional ocean sensitivity studies to constrain key uncertainties within Eocene (deep) ocean circulation models using HadCM3.
 This component of the project will be performed in the BRIDGE research group at Bristol.

-imperial.ac.uk) or Dan Lunt ([email protected]) directly if you are interested in the project.
+imperial.ac.uk) or Dan Lunt ([Email Address Removed]) directly if you are interested in the project.
 Please include your CV when contacting us.